ArpitDhiman/Apple-website/README.md

-Description: This webpage is made for practice purposes only and do not have anything to do with the apple.com All rights are reserved to apple.com
+Description: This webpage is made for testing my knowledgeand do not have anything to do with the apple.com All rights are reserved to apple.com